‘B&B’ Recap For Thursday, September 19: Katie & Bill Feel There’s No Redemption For Flo

 The Bold and the Beautiful recap for Thursday, September 19 featured Wyatt Spencer (Darin Brooks) who was at the beach house.
 Sally Spectra (Courtney Hope) called and reminded him that they had a dinner date planned for the evening.
-Bill Spencer (Don Diamont) and Katie Logan (Heather Tom) arrived at his place and immediately opined that they were glad that he was no longer together with Florence Fulton (Katrina Bowden).
+Bill Spencer (Don Diamont) and Katie Logan (Heather Tom) arrived at his place and immediately agreed that they were glad that he was no longer with Florence Fulton (Katrina Bowden).

 Wyatt told his father that Flo had been to see him at his office, per She Knows Soaps.
-Bill was upset that Flo had had the audacity to show up at Spencer Publications.
-Katie shared that she had also seen Flo and given her a piece of her mind.
+Bill was upset that Flo possessed the audacity to show up at Spencer Publications.
+Katie shared that she had also seen Flo, and she had given her a piece of her mind.
 The Inquisitr reported that she had told Flo that Storm would have been ashamed of her and told her that the Logans wished that she would just leave town.
 Bill agreed that Flo was beyond redemption.

 Sally was still at Forrester Creations and needed to speak to Quinn Fuller Forrester (Rena Sofer) about designs.
 Quinn then hinted that Wyatt had told her they were dating again.
 Sally figured out that Quinn was not thrilled and immediately knew that it was because she still preferred Flo for Wyatt.
 Quinn merely noted that her son would always love his former high school sweetheart.